“The Henckel Family Association Reunion 2017”

 We hope that you enjoyed the pictures taken at our 2017 Reunion in and around New Hanover, PA.

 Next year we hope to exceed our record attendance in Pennsylvania.
-Our Reunion is going to be in Winchester, Virginia at the Museum of the Shenandoah Valley, where the Henkel Press is now housed.
-The Henkel Press, will be the center-piece of the largest collection of Henkel memorabilia ever assembled.
+Our Reunion is going to be in Winchester, Virginia at the Museum of the Shenandoah Valley, where the Henkel printing press is now housed.
+The press, will be the center-piece of the largest collection of Henkel memorabilia ever assembled in one location.

-We will need your help in making this a reunion to remember just like our celebration around New Hanover has been.
+We will need your help in making this a reunion to remember just like our celebration in New Hanover.
 How can you help?

 Please contact me if you have a lot of unique Henckel memorabilia that you would be willing to bring to the Winchester Reunion for display.
 My email address is firstname.lastname@example.org